Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

-Work Package: In a hierarchical work breakdown structure, a work package is the lowest-level deliverable that cannot be decomposed any further.
+Work Package: In a hierarchical work breakdown structure, a work package is a lowest-level deliverable that cannot be decomposed any further.
 In other words, a work package is the smallest unit of "work" that can be accomplished in a project.

-Workaround: In project management terms, 'workaround' describes a solution to an unexpected or insurmountable issue.
+Workaround: In project management, terms, 'workaround' describes a solution to an unexpected or insurmountable issue.
 A workaround isn't necessarily the ideal solution, but the most cost and time-efficient one.

 Project management can be complicated, but it doesn’t have to be difficult.
 With better project management tools, you can bring a great deal of clarity to your project.

 Try Workamajig today to see how it can transform the way your business runs projects.
 Just click the link below to get your free demo.